 5. We currently display time, temperature, set temperature and whether the furnace is turned on using an OLED display.
 We have had issues with a computer based display updated over WiFi but we will get this worked out.

-Firmware was written in the Arudino IDE.
+Firmware was written in the Arduino IDE.
 The thermostat measures the temperature and turn the furnace on for five minutes if the temperature is below the set point.
 After the five minute active heating time the temperature is measured again.

 In addition to being powered by the 24 V AC, upcoming hardware prototypes will have connections for buttons, a 124 x 64 pixel display, and the hardware will be compatible with air conditioning as well as heat.
 The size and shape of this prototype will be compatible with a commercially available enclosure.